mwichary/twitter-thread-list/README.md

 [Here’s an example from my data](https://aresluna.org/twitter-threads).

+You can use this to allow others access – or just for yourself for reflection or another form of archiving.

 ## Instructions

 1. [Request your Twitter data](https://twitter.com/settings/your_twitter_data)  (this might take some time – you will get an email whenever that’s ready – so do this first).